The Foundation

 Elise Redfield, Artist Consultant

-Elise M. Redfield is the great granddaughter of Edward W. Redfield.
-Elise is an artist in her own right.
+Elise M. Redfield is the great granddaughter of renown impressionist Edward W. Redfield and an artist in her own right.
 She began her studies at Moore College of Art and Design and went on to study at the Art Students League, New York Academy and Pennsylvania Academy of Art.
 She has exhibited in Philadelphia and New York.
-She is currently exhibiting locally.
-Her work is varied in subject matter and style.
+She exhibits locally, both in PA and NJ.
+Elise's work is varied in subject matter and style.
 Elise is a founding member of the New Hope Colony Foundation for the Arts.